Architeuthis-Flux/JumperlessV5/docs/index.md

 If you misplace your probe, its design allows you to plug in any random 1/8-inch audio cable and poke out connections with the tip.

-### Serial/I²C/SPI/MIDI

-Jumperless V5 can sniff or write any UART, I²C, SPI, or MIDI signals on the board.
-It can be set to either print whatever it reads on the breadboard LEDs, turning the Jumperless into a serial monitor, or show up as two USB devices on your computer and give you bidirectional communication through that other port.

 ## Comparisons